ls1intum/Artemis/docs/user/exercises/quiz.rst

         - The searching bar
         - The list of quizzes
         - By clicking the Import Button |ImportButton| opens the quiz editor with the existing questions.
-Here is posible to change the title of the quiz and the rest parameters that is possible to edit in the **Create new quiz exercise**.
+Here is possible to edit all parameter such as in the **Create new quiz exercise**.

 Export a Quiz
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^